unity-atoms/unity-atoms/docs/tutorials/variable-instancer.md

 ## Usage in a script

 To demonstrate that the instancer works as intended, let's add a method to `LogHealth` that initializes the health value to a value from an `IntConstant` on `Start`.
-To use variable instancers the type of the health variable is `IntReference` instead of `IntVariable`:
+To use Variable Instancers the type of the health Variable is `IntReference` instead of `IntVariable`:

 ```cs
 using UnityEngine;